ylevalle/SolidityOverflow/README.md

 # SolidityOverflow
 A repository containing examples of bad programming practices and smarts contracts vulnerabilities.
 In this case, integer overflow and underflow

+An over/under flow occurs when an operation is performed that requires a fixed size variable to store a number (or piece of data) that is outside the range of the variable's data type.

+For example, subtracting 1 from a uint8 (unsigned integer of 8 bits, i.e. only positive) variable that stores 0 as it's value, will result in the number 255.
+This is an underflow.
+We have assigned a number below the range of the uint8, the result wraps around and gives the largest number a uint8 can store.
+Similarly, adding 2^8=256 to a uint8 will leave the variable unchanged as we have wrapped around the entire length of the uint.
+Adding numbers larger than the data type's range is called an overflow.
+For clarity, adding 257 to a uint8 that currently has a zero value will result in the number 1.
+It's sometimes instructive to think of fixed type variables being cyclic, where we start again from zero if we add numbers above the largest possible stored number, and vice-versa for zero, where we start counting down from the largest number the more we subtract from 0.